Relative Calabi-Yau structures and ice quivers with potential

-\begin{remark} Notice that the degree condition in part~ii) is vacuous if the Calabi--Yau dimension $d$ is less than or equal to $3$. \end{remark}
+\begin{remarks} \begin{itemize} \item[a)] Note that the degree condition in part~ii) is vacuous if the Calabi--Yau dimension $d$ is less than or equal to $3$. \item[b)] In the absolute case (when $B$ vanishes), the theorem reduces to the main theorem of Van den Bergh's \cite{VandenBergh15}. \item[c)] In the setting of non-pseudocompact dg algebras augmented over finite products of copies of $k$, and for special graded $l_A$-bimodules $N$ and potentials $w_A$ and $w_B$, the implication from i) to ii) is due to Yeung \cite{Yeung16}. \end{itemize} \end{remarks}

 In the following two sections, we will prove the two implications in the theorem.
+The reader may find the proof long and technical but compared to Joyce--Safronov's proof \cite{JoyceSafronov19} of the corresponding result in the commutative case, it is relatively short and involves few computations.

-Before, we state two important special cases and a generalisation.
+Before embarking on the proof, we state two important special cases and a generalisation.